 Malvika Iyer is also a pet lover and says that she loves taking care of her cat.
 Malvika captions this one: I celebrated my perfections but embraced my imperfections.
 It's like I caught a rainbow.
 Now I just see colours everywhere!

-Malvika Iyer overcame all odds and being a bomb blast survivor never played the victim card.
+Malvika Iyer never played the victim card despite being a blast survivor.
 Malvika has been a prolific speaker and has been a voice for women empowerment at a global stage.
 New York, Norway, Indonesia, South Africa are few of the countries where Malvika shared her experiences and spoke as a motivational speaker.

 Malvika Iyer was a trained Kathak dancer before she met with the fateful bomb blast accident.
 Malvika loves walking the ramp and solely believes in doing it for a social cause.
 Malvika captions this one: My first Showstopper experience. :) I was wearing doctor recommended floaters as I cannot wear heels, but still!